EXPLORING JAPANESE CULTURE (in Suginami Tokyo)

 Even though I had already been practicing kenjutsu when I took this trial lesson, Ishimatsu-sensei and Shimizu-sensei's guidance so easy to follow that I think even true beginners would have no problem and be able to complete their first samurai video clip by the end of the 2 hours.
 Just remember how to count to 10 in Japanese and you should be good to go!

-(*Please note the trial lesson is not available during COVID-19 restrictions)
+(*Please note the trial lesson was not available during the COVID-19 pandemic, and the current status may be irregular, so please check before visiting)

 -Greg, U.S.A.